timbru/draft-sidrops-publication-server-bcp/draft-timbru-sidrops-publication-server-bcp-02.md

 In this section, we will elaborate on the following recommendations:

+  - Bandwidth
   - Use a separate hostname: do not share fate with rsync or the Publication Server.
   - Use a CDN if possible
   - Use randomized filenames for Snapshot and Delta Files
   - Limit the size of the Notification File
   - Combine deltas to limit the size of the Notification File
   - Timing of publication of Notification File

+## Bandwidth

+The amount of bandwidth needed for RRDP evolves over time, and depends on the size of the notification, full snaphot and average delta files, the frequency and average size of updates to the repository, as well as the number of RPs, the RP update frequency and whether RPs use the "If-Modified-Since" header as instructed in section 3.4.4 of [@!RFC8182].

+If the RRDP server does not have enough bandwidth then this can result in RPs being unable to download updated notification files and thus missing updates.
+Furthermore, if the link is fully saturated, this can also lead to RPs being unable to download delta files, and ultimately, falling back to retrieving snapshot files.
+As snapshots are generally large files this can put even more load on the link.

+Because the amount of bandwidth needed varies between repositories and is not constant over time we cannot give strict guidelines here.
+It is RECOMMENDED that bandwidth usage is monitored over time and is adjusted if needed.

+Note that bandwidth requirements can be mitigated by limiting the size of RRDP notification files and/or using a Content Delivery Network (CDN).

 ## Unique Hostname